 October and November are great months for harvesting and eating kale, one of the most nutritious and health-supporting vegetables.
-I realised that not many people know how to eat these tough leaves - you can always put some into salads, steam or stir fry some, but here is the way I found works great if you are really serious about your intake of leafy greens and Brassicas in particular.
+I realised that not many people know how to eat these tough leaves - you can always put some into salads, steam or stir fry some, but this way you can replace potato crisp and enjoy kale as snack.

-The picture above is crispy Scottish kale from supermarket, and here are more pictures of Nero de Toscana variety and chard from my garden.
+The picture above is crispy Scottish supermarket kale, and here are more pictures of Nero de Toscana variety and chard from my garden.

 More kale pictures...